-- The screen shown when View SRS DTCs is selected from the Enhanced Main Menu (and the appropriate vehicle manufacturer is selected, if prompted) depends on the vehicle make. - For GM/Isuzu vehicles ONLY: The GM/Isuzu ABS Menu displays.
-Use the UP and DOWN buttons, as necessary, to highlight the desired option, Current DTC or History DTC, then press the ENTER button.
-Proceed to step 2. - For Chrysler/Jeep, Ford/Mazda, Honda/Acura and Toyota/Lexus vehicles: Proceed to step 2. - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display. - Verify the ignition is ON, then press the POWER/LINK ♦ ♦ button to continue.
+- 1. The screen shown when View SRS DTCs is selected from the Enhanced Main Menu (and the appropriate vehicle manufacturer is selected, if prompted) depends on the vehicle make. - For GM/Isuzu vehicles ONLY: The GM/Isuzu ABS Menu displays.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight the desired option, Current DTC or History DTC, then press the ENTER ↓ button.
+Proceed to step 2. - For Chrysler/Jeep, Ford/Mazda, Honda/Acura and Toyota/Lexus vehicles: Proceed to step 2. - 2.
+A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display.